Table of Contents

+Table of Contents**

 Steam mops are a great solution for both of these problems.
 Used regularly, they can remove some light surface stains and dirt spots.
 They can also deodorize a carpet.

-It’s best to use a steam mop that is designed with a glider attachment for carpet.
+It’s best to use a steam mop that is designed with a glider attachment and cleaning head for carpet.
 The glider is simply a plastic framed cover for the mop that makes it easier to move around on carpeting.

 - Fill the water tank per manufacturer instructions and tighten the cap.

 - Attach the mop head and microfiber pad.

 - Place the mop onto the glider cover and secure it.

 - Plugin the unit and wait for it to heat up.